cloudify-cosmo/docs.getcloudify.org/content/manager_architecture/overview.md

 # Cloudify Web Interface

-Cloudify Premium Edition features a Web interface.
+Cloudify Premium version features a Web interface.
 The interface provides most of the features the CLI, and other features.
 The Cloudify Web interface is deployed alongside Cloudify Manager.